Prozak8/address-book-angular/README.md

 In order to stay in touch with my friends
 I would like to be able to create a contact for them in my address book

+# Questions

+*   And we apply some styles to make that card look nice.
+And take special note that we     apply styles specifically to each component in Angular. can you think of any reason      why that is?
+Like when we were using haml, applying styling to each section doesn't break anything further down the line.

 # AddressBookAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.